Gaby-de-Miranda/ESP32-Sheets-Automation/README.md

 All codes written in Micropython were done using Thonny IDE.
 Any code written in Wiring (C++) was done using Arduino IDE.

-The ESP32 model used for all programs is ESP32-WROOM-32 unless stated otherwise.
+The ESP32 model used for all projects is the ESP32-WROOM-32 model, unless stated otherwise.

-The operational system in which I wrote all the codes in was Linux Mint unless stated otherwise.
+The operational system in which I wrote all the codes in was Linux Mint, unless stated otherwise.